-AHOT 5105 Clinical Reasoning for Fieldwork (1:1:0) This course will prepare students for their first fieldwork rotation.
-Professional behavior, personal success strategies, and professional success strategies will be utilized in this course.
-Clinical reasoning will focus on procedural, interactive, conditional, and pragmatic reasoning.
+AHOT 5105 Clinical Reasoning for Fieldwork (1:1:0) This course focuses on preparing students for their first fieldwork rotations.
+Professional behavior, ethics, supervision, clinical reasoning, and tools/strategies for a successful fieldwork experience will be utilized in this course.
+Student levels of learning in this course focus on application and analysis.

-AHOT 5106 Fieldwork I: 1 Prerequisites: AHOT 5105, AHOT 5310, AHOT 5313, AHOT 5403, AHOT 5411 One week (40 hours), supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
-Students will develop clinical reasoning skills, complete treatment notes and a concept map on clientele seen on Fieldwork I: 1.
+AHOT 5106 Fieldwork I: 1 One week (40 hours), supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
+Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.

 AHOT 5111 Introduction to Occupational Therapy (1:0:3) Introduction to key terms and concepts used in occupational therapy practice.
 Course includes self-paced learning and testing for medical terminology.
-This course introduces students to OT professional practice and prepares them for learning theoretical foundations and clinical reasoning.
+This course introduces students to OT professional practice, OT framework, and prepares them for learning theoretical foundations and performing activity analysis.
+Student levels of learning in this course focus on knowledge and comprehension.